makuharistudio/data-visualisation-datasets/Singapore rental prices/README.md

 **Goal:** Help make Singapore rental price information more accessible to the global community by applying exchange rate calculations for major global currencies.

-**Approach:** Identify the lowest common date denominator between the native Singaporean rental price data and the exchange rate information available in OFX.com, then calculate based on that denominator.
+**Approach:** Identify the lowest common date denominator between the native Singaporean rental price data and the exchange rate information available in OFX.com, then calculate based on that denominator, then build a report that highlights the pricing trend in a report viewer's selected country.

 ## RESULT